 If you’re poking around the internet reading about ways to grow your career, chances are that it genuinely matters to you.
 Assuming you already know the value of (and are) surrounding yourself with people who build you up, support you, and who are equally motivated, it can be fun to do things with your friends that actually benefit everyone’s careers.
 Don't know where to start?
 Here are 35 ideas.

-2. Designate time to talk about work.
 On the flipside, when your career matters to you and your pals, work comes up.
 In the same way that it’s beneficial to dedicate “work-free” time, it can be helpful, and oddly fun, to talk about work.
 Just keep the negativity to a minimum and focus on constructive talk only.

 If work matters to you, you need to make that clear in your relationships (friends included) and regularly share each day!
 This will create an open, positive and supportive environment, and it will allow you to get to know a different side of your friends and give you the opportunity to share great successes, which we all enjoy.

-4. Do an improv class.
 I did this with two friends recently (and made a new friend in the class) so I can say firsthand that the applications of improv to the professional world and the parallels in a few coaching concepts are uncanny!

 It’s something different, something a little uncomfortable for many, and it's something that's certainly fun.
 It also brings up new ways to approach communication, flexibility and brainstorming, which are all characteristics of any strong professional.